nbardy/situ/README.md

 - [ ] Write JAX training Code for finetuning existing maskGIT
 - [ ] Train Baseline
+      - [ ] Finetune the transformer on the upscaling task.
 - [ ] Add cross conditioning with text
 - [ ] Add flash attention with jax